KaelSM/KaelProgrammer-Designer.github.io/UPDATES.md

 you will be looking for "Slideshow Background" in the js where you can set the url, and the delay between the images
 ```
+the standby screen uses both css and js file both named main and are in the root folder, as the img are in the folder in main